 Quietly swimming through the mist, I saw a shadow getting clearer and clearer.
 Curious, I made my way over and saw the shadow shrinking in size.

-Eventually, the mist cleared, and what I saw made my eyes become round.
+Eventually, the mist cleared, and what I saw made my eyes round.

 Alarmed at who I saw made me drop my mouth.
 “Phil?!”
 I shouted, making him turn towards me.

-Maybe it was the human side of him, but he was definitely more masculine than the typical feminine looking elves.
-The word beautiful still fitted him, but sexy and masculine was the best words to describe him as a whole.
+Maybe it was the human side, but he was definitely more masculine than the typical feminine looking elves.
+The word beautiful still fitted him, but sexy and masculine were the best words to describe him as a whole.